Gutenberg-Labo/Otomanopee/README.md

 * You cannot sell this font file alone.
 * You must distribute the derivative fonts of this one under the SIL Open Font License Version 1.1.
-* You must display the original copyright and the copyright notice, license when you redistribute this font or distribute derivative font.
+* You must display the original copyright notices and license when you redistribute this font or distribute derivative font.
 * You cannot contain the string "Otomanopee" in the name of the derivative font of this one.

 <br/>